How to Set Up a Data Catalog for Snowflake in 2025: A Complete Guide

 After putting your Snowflake data into your data catalog, you can identify other data sources and connect them with your data catalog.

-How to deploy Atlan for Snowflake #
+How can you deploy Atlan for Snowflake? #

 - Create role in Snowflake